patymurrieta/Digging-into-Early-Colonial-Mexico/DECM_Corpus/README.md

 # The DECM Corpus

 ## What you will find here
-The DECM Corpus is a digital corpus of the texts of Relaciones Geográficas with different versions, including a machine ready version, a gold standard annotated dataset, and an automatically annotated version ready for text mining and machine learning experiments.
+The DECM Corpus is a digital corpus produced from the original editions of the texts of the Relaciones Geográficas with different versions.
+These include a machine-ready version, a machine learning annotated training dataset, and an automatically annotated version ready for text mining and machine learning experiments.

 ### Contents:
 ```